Teething Egg – My Honest Review

 Additionally the Teething Egg can be placed in the refrigerator, providing a cooling and calming sensation for baby’s tender inflamed gums.
 Another bonus is that the egg is super easy to clean since it is dishwasher safe and can also be steam sterilized.

 The teething eggs are made in the U.S.A. and currently retail for $19.99 on the manufacturer’s website.
+You can often find specials for buying 2 and getting one free..
 The eggs come in 6 different colors.
 If you are interested, the product is available here.

 Our experience with the teething egg:

 We have had this teether for many months, and my daughter did seem to enjoy it quite a bit when we initially introduced it.
 However, in a short time she became uninterested it and rarely picked it up anymore.
 It was also a bit difficult for her to handle due to its weight, especially when she was younger (and actually used teethers more).
 This directly contradicts the manufacturer’s claims that it is lightweight.
 The Teething Egg now sells what they call a “Grippie Stick” to attach to the end of the egg to make it easier for young babies to hold.
 In my opinion, for a nearly $20 teether, this stick should be included and not sold for an additional $5.99.
 Here is a breakdown of the pros and cons of the Teething Egg: